Save this recipe for later?

 - 1 handful fresh basil leaves chopped

-- 3-4 tbsp Extra virgin olive oil
+- 3-4 tablespoon Extra virgin olive oil

 - salt for pasta and to taste